go-aah/docs/server-extension.md

 ## Event: OnRequest

-`OnRequest` event is published for each incoming request to the aah server.
+`OnRequest` event is published for each incoming request to the aah go server.

-  * At the point request `Route` is not yet populated/evaluated
+  * At this point request `Route` is not yet populated/evaluated.

-**Special Case:** The `aah.Context` object passed to the extension functions is decorated with the `ctx.SetURL()` and `ctx.SetMethod()` methods.
-Calls to these methods will impact how the request is routed.
+**Note:** The `aah.Context` object passed to the extension functions is decorated with the `ctx.SetURL()` and `ctx.SetMethod()` methods.
+Calls to these methods will have an impact how the request is routed.

 **Supports Multiple:** No